Public Computers and Printing

 The Music and Performing Arts Library has 3 carrels equipped with turntables, 1 with cassette playback units, and 4 with compact disc players, all on the second floor.
 Instructions are provided for use.

-Five listening rooms are available for two-hour periods for individual or group use, all on the second floor.
+Three listening rooms (rooms 3-5) are available for two-hour periods for individual or group use, all on the second floor.
 Application procedures for listening rooms are the same as for listening carrels.
 Up to a week in advance of the time requested, groups of three or more may reserve a listening room for a specific time period for use with library materials.
 Each listening room is equipped with a turntable, cassette playback unit, compact disc player, loudspeakers, table and four chairs; some rooms are also provided with pianos.

 Listeners apply for listening stations at the circulation desk.
 An identification card must be submitted in exchange for a key to a station.
 No advance reservations for listening carrels or rooms are taken.
 Listeners are responsible for locking carrels and returning keys before two hours have elapsed.
 If they wish, listeners may apply for an additional two-hour period.

 A video-viewing room (room 6) is available with 4 stations for viewing DVD, VHS, Beta & Laserdisc materials.
 Although the room may be used by 4 simultaneous viewers, each station has a pair of headphones, so that private listening is possible.
 Application procedures are the same as for listening carrels.

 There is a digital microfilm viewing station available near the public terminals on the main floor.
 It allows digitization of microfilm, microfiche, and microcards, which can then be emailed, or saved to patron-provided flash-drive or disk.
 Here is are some short video tutorials about using the digital machine.